NagireddyJahnavi/Bank-Loan-Report/README.md

 Column Profile

-Step 3: Modified Column Profiling Settings
+#Step 3: Modified Column Profiling Settings
 By default, the profile was based on the first 1000 rows.
 Changed this to "Column profiling based on entire dataset" for a complete view of the data.

-Step 5: Data Cleaning and Transformation
+#Step 4: Data Cleaning and Transformation
 Checked for any blank values, duplicates, or mistakes in the data.

 Modified data types of necessary fields to ensure consistency.

 After completing these transformations, the data was ready for reporting.

-Step 6: Validated Data with SQL Queries
+#Step 5: Validated Data with SQL Queries
 Before building the report, ran all necessary SQL queries in SQL Server Management Studio (SSMS) to get exact numbers.

 Used these results to cross-check the data reflected in Power BI visuals for accuracy.

-Step 9: Created Date Table and Relationships
+#Step 6: Created Date Table and Relationships
 Created a Date Table using DAX in Power BI.

 Marked the Date Table as a Date Table and created a relationship between it and the Bank Loan Table using the issue date field.

-Step 8: Identified Key Metrics and KPIs
+#Step 7: Identified Key Metrics and KPIs
 Listed the Key Performance Indicators (KPIs) and business questions that needed to be answered in the report, such as:

 Total Loan Applications